RetroDECK/ES-DE/THEMES-DEV.md

 * `itemSize` - type: NORMALIZED_PAIR
     - Minimum value per axis is `0.05` and maximum value per axis is `1`
     - Default is `0.25 0.155`
+* `itemInterpolation` - type: STRING
+    - Interpolation method to use when scaling items.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images as these are rasterized at a set resolution and then scaled using the GPU.
+    - Valid values are `nearest` or `linear`
+    - Default is `linear`
 * `itemScale` - type: FLOAT.
     - Selected item is increased in size by this scale
     - Minimum value is `0.5` and maximum value is `3`